paolocrosetto/Central-tendency-bias-data/README.md

 ## How to rerun the analysis

-To generate all figures, run `Generate_figure.R` in R.
+To generate all figures, run `Generate_figure.R` in R. The figures are also stored in the `/Figures` folder in this repo.

 To generate the raw data used in all tables, run `Generate_tables.do` in Stata13 or higher.
 Not all results have the exact same formatting as the final tables in the paper.